 3. Ginger.
 It’s the go-to, Holy Grail, and gold standard of foods that combat nausea.
 You can snack on raw ginger, sip on ginger tea, pop ginger in your morning smoothie, chew some ginger gum, or even switch to a ginger-scented body wash.
 The options are endless, and the nausea battling benefits of ginger are well-researched.
 Of course, as with everything, keep your ginger consumption in moderation.
 It can cause mild acid reflux in some people – and acid reflux definitely makes nausea worse.
 So figure out what works best for you!

 4. Trust your nose!
 If something smells even the least bit unappealing to you, then don’t eat it!
 Morning sickness is believed to be exacerbated by noxious or potent smells, so it’s generally advised to limit heavily spiced foods.
-Looking for foods that have mild flavoring yet still boast a rich vitamin content?
+Looking for foods that have mild flavoring yet still boasts a rich vitamin content?
 Veggies, veggies, veggies!
 And fresh fruit of course.

 5. Vitamin B6 and magnesium are two essential nutrients that have been shown to keep nausea at bay.
 It’s like a morning sickness dream team!
 Avocados, plain baked potato with the skin on, and sunflower seeds are all high in these two nutrients and their mild flavors make them great snacks for fighting nausea throughout your pregnancy.